 A multichannel marketing plan is essential for nonprofits to ensure that they use all their resources to reach their target audiences and maximize the impact of their campaigns.
 A plan that incorporates multiple channels empowers you to connect with your audience in multiple ways.

 Whether you’re honing in on digital marketing or print marketing, you can reach different demographics by considering all your options.
-Let’s take a look at four key channels to leverage.
+While print materials can certainly help promote your mission, your plan should lean on the convenience of digital channels to standardize your marketing practices.
+Let’s take a look at four key digital channels to leverage.

 With careful forethought, Google Ads can be an important part of your nonprofit marketing plan.
 Essentially, the platform enables advertisers to promote key landing pages within Google search results.
 For nonprofits, it’s perfect for amplifying donation forms, volunteer opportunities, events, services pages, and educational content.